 When taking bloodborne pathogen awareness courses, you will learn about PPE (Personal Protective Equipment).
 Using this personal protective equipment properly regardless of the situation can make all the difference from a prevention standpoint against bloodborne pathogens.
 Any time you’re near or poised to encounter bodily fluids, wearing protective gloves is the first line of defense against the risk of exposure.
 You should be wearing gloves when providing first aid and patient care, handling any soiled bedding/clothing, cleaning surfaces that may contaminate, and handling garbage containing bodily fluids or contaminated materials.
 Whenever possible, wearing personal protective equipment like masks and goggles should be exercised to avoid blood exposure or contamination from splashing fluids or from the possibility of them entering your respiratory system and or bloodstream.

 Hygiene is Non-Negotiable:

-Not unlike what you’ve been told your entire life, washing your hands frequently is not optional, but rather essential- especially when you are a person who has a greater chance of potential exposure to other people’s bodily fluids.
-If you’ve taken a bloodborne pathogens safety course, you would have been taught that washing any contaminated skin including hands is essential; using hot soapy water and vigorous scrubbing could prove the deciding factor between contracting a bloodborne illness or staying healthy.
+Not unlike what you’ve been told your entire life, washing your hands frequently is not optional but rather essential, especially when you are a person who has a greater chance of potential exposure to human body fluids.
+If you’ve taken a bloodborne pathogens safety course, you would have been taught that washing any contaminated skin, including hands, is essential when you have contact with blood.
+Using hot soapy water and vigorous scrubbing could decide between contracting a bloodborne illness or staying healthy.